nreco/data/README.md

 # NReco.Data
-Lightweight data access components for generating SQL commands by db-independent queries.
+Lightweight data access components for generating SQL commands by dynamic queries, mapping results to strongly typed POCO models or dictionaries, CRUD-operations.

-* abstract query structure
+* abstract Query structure
-* implements DbCommandBuilder for generating SELECT, INSERT, UPDATE and DELETE commands
+* DbCommandBuilder for generating SELECT, INSERT, UPDATE and DELETE commands
+* DbDataAdapter for CRUD-operations
-* best for schema-less DB access, dynamic DB queries and user-defined filters
+* best for schema-less DB access, dynamic DB queries, user-defined filters, reporting applications
-* fills the gap between minimalistic .NET Core (corefx) System.Data and rich EF Core
+* fills the gap between minimalistic .NET Core (corefx) System.Data and EF Core
 * parser for compact string query representation (relex)
-* can be used with any existing ADO.NET data provider
+* can be used with any existing ADO.NET data provider (MsSql, PostgreSql, Sqlite, MySql etc)
 * supports both full .NET Framework 4.x and .NET Core (netstandard1.5)

 ## How to use